shlomigispan/jenkins_proj/README.md

 # Jenkins & K8s Project
-a Jenkins groovy file that creates jobs ( look for job DSL plugin ).
+The project aims to create a Jenkins groovy file that creates jobs (using job DSL plugin).

 Items :
 1
-Jenkins groovy file creates a pipeline job that pulls code from your GitHub repo.
+Jenkins groovy file that creates a pipeline job that pulls code from my GitHub repo.
-Build a docker container and push it to the docker hub.
+Build a docker container and push it to the DockerHub.
-The docker it builds is a python ( flask simple web application that talks to the local docker engine and gets the list of running containers )
+The docker that it builds is a python (flask simple web application that talks to the local docker engine and gets the list of running containers ).

 2
-Another job that takes a default Nginx docker file and modifies it and pushes a proxy pass to the first container (and injects in the request headers a source IP ) then push the container to docker hub
+Another job that takes a default Nginx docker file, modifies it and pushes a proxy pass to the first container.
+Injects in the request headers a source IP.
+Then push the container to DockerHub.

 3
-A third job that runs the two containers and exposes the Nginx container ports only on the local Jenkins machine then sends a request to verify the request has gone ok and finishes successfully
+A third job that runs the two containers and exposes the Nginx container ports only on the local Jenkins machine.
+Then, it sends a request to verify the request has gone ok and finished successfully.

 4
-What is Keda utility?
-Build any k8s cluster and integrate this tool in the cluster.
+Build any k8s cluster and integrate Keda in the cluster.
+Build a Python app that will show the Keda work

 In the end, push everything to your GitHub project and send me the link.

-# steps:
+# Steps:
 1
-create the app and push it to gitHub
+Create the app and push it to GitHub

-## jenkins:
+## Jenkins:
 docker-compose -f docker-compose-jenkins.yaml up -d

-plagins: job dsl, pipeline, git
+Plugins: job dsl, pipeline, git
-cred: gitHub, dockerHub
+Credentials: GitHub, DockerHub

-pull the app
+Pull the app
-build
+Build
-push to dockerhub
+Push to DockerHub

 2
-get nginx image
+Get the nginx image
-build and modifiy nginx.conf
+Build and modify nginx.conf
-build docker image with the new nginx.conf push to dockerHub
+Build a docker image with the new nginx.conf
+Push to DockerHub

 3
-run the cointaines with the correct settings send the req
+Run the containers with the correct settings
+Send the req

 4
 # commands